arjunshibu/blog/about.md

 My name is Arjun Shibu, an infosec hobbyist and bug hunter from Kerala, India, living in Thodupuzha.
 I love to learn new things every day related to security and development.
 This blog is for documentation about my infosec journey, web, mobile and open-source security, bug bounty, exploit development and ctf solutions.

 I'm currently looking for new opportunities, my inbox is always open.
-Whether you have any question or just wants to say hi, I'll try my best to get back to you!
+Whether you have any question or just want to say hi, I'll try my best to get back to you!

 **Ping me ✨**
 <br>